Konstantinos Karamanlis: Lambrakis assassination

-The final straw for Karamanlis' government was his clash with the Palace in summer 1963, over the projected visit of the royal pair to Britain.
+The final straw for Karamanlis's government was his clash with the Palace in summer 1963, over the projected visit of the royal pair to Britain.
 Karamanlis opposed the trip, as he feared that it would provide the occasion for demonstrations against the political prisoners still held in Greece since the Civil War.
-Karamanlis' relations with the Palace had been declining for some time, particularly with Queen Frederika and the Crown Prince, but the Prime Minister also clashed with King Paul over the latter's opposition to proposed constitutional amendments that would empower the government, the extravagant lifestyle of the royal family, and the near-monopoly that the King claimed over control of the armed forces.
+Karamanlis's relations with the Palace had been declining for some time, particularly with Queen Frederika and the Crown Prince, but the Prime Minister also clashed with King Paul over the latter's opposition to proposed constitutional amendments that would empower the government, the extravagant lifestyle of the royal family, and the near-monopoly that the King claimed over control of the armed forces.
 When the King rejected his advice to postpone the trip to London, Karamanlis resigned and left the country.
-In his absence, ERE was led by a committee composed of Panagiotis Kanellopoulos, Konstantinos Rodopoulos, and Panagis Papaligouras.
+In his absence, ERE was led by a committee composed of Panagiotis Kanellopoulos, Konstantinos Rodopoulos and Panagis Papaligouras.

 In the 1963 election, the National Radical Union, under his leadership, was defeated by the Centre Union under George Papandreou.
 Disappointed with the result, Karamanlis fled Greece under the name Triantafyllides.
 He spent the next 11 years in self-imposed exile in Paris, France.
 Karamanlis was succeeded by Panagiotis Kanellopoulos as the ERE leader.

 In 1966, Constantine II of Greece sent his envoy Demetrios Bitsios to Paris on a mission to convince Karamanlis to return to Greece and resume a role in Greek politics.
 According to uncorroborated claims that were made by the former monarch only after both men had died, in 2006, Karamanlis replied to Bitsios that he would return under the condition that the King were to impose martial law, as was his constitutional prerogative.